Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Final remarks and conclusions

 \end{enumerate}

-Based on the presently available input for nuclear properties and the present status with respect to modelling \textsc{possible r-process sites}, three major options for sites of a strong r~process have emerged:
+Based on the presently available input for nuclear properties and the present status with respect to modelling \textsc{possible r-process sites}, three major options for sites of a strong r-process have emerged.
+For one of these sites (NS mergers) observational evidence exists, while for the other two observational proofs of r-process ejecta are still missing.

 \begin{enumerate}